-- 1. Become familiar with your echosounder's performance at a speed of 4kn (5MPH). - 2.
-Gradually increase the boat speed and observe the gradual decline in performance due to turbulent water flowing under the transducer's face. - 3.
-If the decline in performance is sudden (not gradual), identify the boat speed at which the onset occurred.
+- 1. Become familiar with your echosounder's performance at a speed of 4kn (5MPH). - Gradually increase the boat speed and observe the gradual decline in performance due to turbulent water flowing over the transducer's active surface. - If the decline in performance is sudden (not gradual), identify the boat speed at which the onset occurred.
 Return the boat to this speed, then gradually increase speed while making moderate turns in both directions. - 4.
 If the performance improves while turning to the side on which the sensor is installed, the transducer's position probably needs adjustment.
 It is probably in aerated water.

-To improve performance, try the following one at a time, in the order given, in small increments.
+To improve performance, try the following one at a time in the order given.

 - a.
-Increase the sensor's angle, so the back of the sensor is deeper in the water.
-Review "Checking the Sensor Angle & Projection" and Figure 11, 12° - 18°. - b.
-Move the sensor deeper into the water in increments of 3mm (1/8") (Figure 12). - c.
+Increase the sensor's angle in the water.
+Review "Compensating for the Transom Angle-Shim" and see Figure 10. - b.
+Move the sensor deeper into the water in increments of 3mm (1/8") (see Figure 11). - c.
 Move the sensor closer to the centerline of the boat.
 Fill unused screw holes with marine sealant.

 NOTE: High-speed operation [above 35kn (40MPH)] may require less projection in the water to improve performance and reduce the chance that water pressure will cause the bracket to release.
-Move the sensor upward on the transom.

-5. Calibration-To match the speed shown on the display to the actual speed of the boat, you may need to calibrate the instrument.
+Calibration-To match the speed shown on the display to the actual speed of the boat, you may need to calibrate the instrument.
 Refer to your instrument owner's manual.